-AASB urges the Alaska State Legislature to work with the State Congressional Delegation and stakeholders to develop, fund and implement a comprehensive statewide energy plan that includes current energy sources, conservation of energy and development of alternative energy.
+AASB urges the Alaska State Legislature to work with the State Congressional Delegation and stakeholders to develop a grant based and fund for updated energy efficient systems based on need and implement a comprehensive statewide energy plan that includes current energy sources, conservation of energy and development of alternative energy.
 The plan should address and fund development of energy efficiency in public facilities and buildings.